 MARCONI RADIO CLUB OF NEWFOUNDLAND INC.

-Eastern Newfoundland (47.6N 52.7W, GN37) is the closest point of the North American continent to Europe.
-It is therefore a strategic location for radio propagation beacons.
+Eastern Newfoundland (GN37) is the closest point of the North American continent to Europe.
+It is therefore a strategic location for transatlantic radio propagation beacons.

-• The 6 metre beacon (VO1ZA) operates on the campus of Memorial University and was designed and installed by members of the MUN ARC in June of 1990.
-It operates on a frequency of 50.0400 MHz (space) 50.0395 MHz (mark) FSK CW with 1.5 watts output to a 0.27 wave gamma fed vertical (omni).
-The beacon is maintained by the Marconi Radio Club of Newfoundland.
-Following an electrical storm, the beacon was off the air for several days.
-Service was restored on 1500 UTC 5 September 2005.
+• The 6 metre beacon (VO1ZA) operates on the campus of Memorial University and was designed and installed by members, notably Brian VO1FF and Joe VO1NA, of the MUN ARC in June of 1990.
+It operates on a frequency of 50.0400 MHz (space) 50.0395 MHz (mark) FSK CW with 1.5 watts output to a 0.27 wave gamma fed vertical (omni) aerial comprising a 3 metre pipe, matching rod and ground ring, all fabricated with aluminium in the Physics workshop and by Technical Services.
+The beacon is now operated by the Marconi Radio Club of Newfoundland.
+(Note: the crystal frequency has drifted down about 2 kHz over the decades.)
+Keying is accomplished by scanning an EPROM.

 This beacon is a joint project of MRCN and the Baccalieu Amateur Radio Klub.
 It is located at GN37JS and is beaming about 2.5 kW ERP at 60 degrees.
 Thanks to VE1IF VE1WPL VO1HP VO1XP VO1CBS and others.